quddusyo/Cybersecurity-Tools-for-Automation/README.md

 # Cybersecurity-Tools-for-Automation
-A collection of my custom cybersecurity tools, scripts, and projects in python.
+A collection of my custom cybersecurity tools, scripts, and projects in (mostly) python.
-Some repositories include a README within the project scope.
+Some repositories include a README within the project scope while others include usage information in the beginning of the script.
 ---

 ## Repositories